Lisennk/VK-Gif-Flopper/README.md

 ## :ocean: How to install

-1. Clone repo
+*For the first*, clone repo
 ```
 git clone https://github.com/Lisennk/VK-Gif-Flopper.git
 ```
-2. Go to directory with repository, install dependencies and make configuration file
+*For the second*, go to directory with repository, install dependencies and make configuration file
 ```
 composer install
 cp config.json.example config.json